apache/carbondata/docs/data-management-on-carbondata.md

 ## PRE-AGGREGATE TABLES
-  Carbondata supports pre aggregating of data so that OLAP kind of queries can fetch data much faster.Aggregate tables are created as datamaps so that the handling is as efficient as other indexing support.Users can create as many aggregate tables they require as datamaps to improve their query performance,provided the storage requirements and loading speeds are acceptable.
+  CarbonData supports pre aggregating of data so that OLAP kind of queries can fetch data much faster.
+Aggregate tables are created as datamaps so that the handling is as efficient as other indexing support.
+Users can create as many aggregate tables they require as datamaps to improve their query performance, provided the storage requirements and loading speeds are acceptable.

   For main table called **sales** which is defined as

   ```
   CREATE TABLE sales (
             order_time timestamp,
-  user_id string,
+            user_id STRING,
-  sex string,
+            sex STRING,
-  country string,
+            country STRING,
-  quantity int,
+            quantity INT,
-  price bigint)
+            price BIGINT)
   STORED BY 'carbondata'
   ```